louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### Atopic dermatitis: update on skin-directed management: clinical report [^23ffb9e6].
 Pediatrics (2025).
 High credibility.

-Pediatric atopic dermatitis (AD)—general skin-directed management recommendations include: “Bathing should be frequent (daily to every other day) and short, with lukewarm water and gentle cleanser”; “Avoid products with added fragrance, dyes, or essential oils, as these are potential irritants and/or contact allergens”; “Topical anti-inflammatories (corticosteroids, calcineurin inhibitors, etc) should be applied once to twice daily to active eczema patches” and “Topical medications should not be mixed with topical emollients unless specifically instructed, as this dilutes the potency of the medication”; “Moisturizers should be applied liberally to the entire body skin surface at least daily in patients with atopic dermatitis, especially after a bath or shower”; and “Proactive” treatment with topical anti-inflammatories can reduce flares of recurrent AD.
+Pediatric atopic dermatitis (AD) — general skin-directed management recommendations include: "Bathing should be frequent (daily to every other day) and short, with lukewarm water and gentle cleanser"; "Avoid products with added fragrance, dyes, or essential oils, as these are potential irritants and/or contact allergens"; "Topical anti-inflammatories (corticosteroids, calcineurin inhibitors, etc) should be applied once to twice daily to active eczema patches" and "Topical medications should not be mixed with topical emollients unless specifically instructed, as this dilutes the potency of the medication"; "Moisturizers should be applied liberally to the entire body skin surface at least daily in patients with atopic dermatitis, especially after a bath or shower"; and "Proactive" treatment with topical anti-inflammatories can reduce flares of recurrent AD.

 ---

 ### Guidelines of care for the management of atopic dermatitis in adults with topical therapies [^52f82716].
 Journal of the American Academy of Dermatology (2023).
 High credibility.

-Atopic dermatitis (AD) non-prescription therapies—For adults with AD, we recommend the use of moisturizers and the remark clarifies that “The use of a particular moisturizer or active ingredient in an emollient cannot be recommended based on the limited available evidence.”
-For bathing, “we conditionally recommend bathing for treatment and maintenance,” with the remark that “A standard for the frequency or duration of bathing appropriate for those with AD cannot be suggested based on the limited available evidence.”
-For flares, “For adults with moderate-to-severe AD experiencing a flare, we conditionally recommend the use of wet dressings.”
+Atopic dermatitis (AD) non-prescription therapies — For adults with AD, we recommend the use of moisturizers and the remark clarifies that "The use of a particular moisturizer or active ingredient in an emollient cannot be recommended based on the limited available evidence."
+For bathing, "we conditionally recommend bathing for treatment and maintenance," with the remark that "A standard for the frequency or duration of bathing appropriate for those with AD cannot be suggested based on the limited available evidence."
+For flares, "For adults with moderate-to-severe AD experiencing a flare, we conditionally recommend the use of wet dressings."

 ---

 ### Atopic dermatitis and food allergy: best practices and knowledge gaps – A work group report from the AAAAI allergic skin diseases committee and leadership institute project [^edeff26e].
 The Journal of Allergy and Clinical Immunology: In Practice (2022).
 High credibility.

-Atopic dermatitis skin care (Table 1)—bathing, cleansing, moisturizing, and anti-inflammatory use are specified as follows: “Bath or shower for 5-10 minutes in lukewarm water, a comfortable temperature but not too hot,” and “Optimal bathing frequency is once daily.”
-If using topicals, “they should be applied first to inflamed skin within minutes of patting dry,” and “A fragrance-free cream or ointment moisturizer should be applied to all other skin subsequently.”
-For cleansing, “A gentle, fragrance-free cleanser should be used,” “Bubble baths should be avoided,” and “Dilute bleach baths may be recommended.”
-For anti-inflammatories, “Apply a thin layer of the appropriate strength anti-inflammatory medication to the affected area(s) until clear, and then 3-5 days after clearing, up to 14 consecutive days unless otherwise directed.”
-The table adds that “For those children who do not bathe every day, a moisturizer should still be applied twice daily,” and that “Infants may need little to no cleanser or shampoo; true soap should be avoided in all patients.”
+Atopic dermatitis skin care (Table 1) — bathing, cleansing, moisturizing, and anti-inflammatory use are specified as follows: "Bath or shower for 5–10 minutes in lukewarm water, a comfortable temperature but not too hot," and "Optimal bathing frequency is once daily."
+If using topicals, "they should be applied first to inflamed skin within minutes of patting dry," and "A fragrance-free cream or ointment moisturizer should be applied to all other skin subsequently."
+For cleansing, "A gentle, fragrance-free cleanser should be used," "Bubble baths should be avoided," and "Dilute bleach baths may be recommended."
+For anti-inflammatories, "Apply a thin layer of the appropriate strength anti-inflammatory medication to the affected area(s) until clear, and then 3–5 days after clearing, up to 14 consecutive days unless otherwise directed."
+The table adds that "For those children who do not bathe every day, a moisturizer should still be applied twice daily," and that "Infants may need little to no cleanser or shampoo; true soap should be avoided in all patients."

 ---